-A former Blades striker, who was embroiled in a rape charge, returns to his former club amid a social media controversy.
+A former Blades striker Ched Evans, who was embroiled in a rape charge, returns to his former club amid a social media controversy.

-Yesterday it was announced that Ched Evans had signed a three year deal at Sheffield United, leaving Chesterfield for an undisclosed fee.
+Yesterday it was announced that Ched Evans had signed a three year deal at Sheffield United, leaving his former club Chesterfield for an undisclosed fee.

-Evans, 28, has returned to the club after leaving in 2012 when he was found guilty of raping a 19 year old woman and was sentenced to jail for five years.
+Evans, at 28 years old, has returned to The Blades after leaving in 2012 when he was found guilty of raping a 19 year old woman and was sentenced to jail for five years.

 He spent two years in jail before a retrial acquitted him of his charge and upon release Sheffield United invited Evans to train with them.